-As of December 31, 2019, the District had the following investments at amortized cost:
+As of December 31, 2020, the District had the following investments at amortized cost:

-District's

-own

-Investment Maturities investments
+Investment Maturities Total

-State Investment Pool (LGIP) NA \$ 156,157
+State Investment Pool (LGIP) NA \$ 157,154

-Total \$ 156,157
+Total \$ 157,154

-The District is a participant in the Local Government Investment Pool which was authorized by Chapter 294, Laws of 1986, and is managed and operated by the Washington State Treasurer.
+The District is a voluntary participant in the Local Government Investment Pool which was authorized by Chapter 294, Laws of 1986, and is managed and operated by the Washington State Treasurer.
 The State Finance Committee is the administrator of the statute that created the pool and adopts rules.
 The State Treasurer is responsible for establishing the investment policy for the pool and reviews the policy annually and proposed changes are reviewed by the LGIP advisory Committee.